 Applications should be submitted via e-mail to Sherre Meyer at email@example.com, or in person to AGAD 121.
 ALL required documents must be received by the application deadline.
 Your application should include the following attachments:

-3) Your transcript (unofficial copy will be accepted).
+3) Your transcript.
+An unofficial copy printed from myPurdue will be accepted.

-You will also need a faculty member to write a letter of reference that will assess your academic capability and personal qualities (such as maturity, leadership skills, communication skills, and ability to work with others) that will help you as a policy scholar.
-This letter must be received by the application deadline.
+4) A faculty member letter of reference for you accessing your academic capability and personal qualities such as maturity, leadership skills, communication skills, and ability to work with others.
+The letter must be received by the application deadline.

 If you have questions regarding the program or the application process, please contact Sherre Meyer at firstname.lastname@example.org or 765-494-8482.